- Matt Cacioppo -November 03, 2022

 - Deborah Yonick -October 24, 2022

-Demand for lab-grown diamonds has rapidly risen in the past five years, as consumers drawn to the idea of getting a bigger, better quality diamond for their budget are buying into a diamond product that has the same chemical and optical properties as natural diamond.
+Demand for lab-grown diamonds has rapidly risen in the past five years, as consumers drawn to the idea of getting a bigger, better quality diamond for their budget are buying into a product that has the same chemical and optical properties as a natural diamond.

 - Deborah Yonick -October 24, 2022

-New York City jewelry designer Lauren Goodmay found that to be the case when she started over two years ago to build her brand, Good May Come, which launched in February, and is available online and at Studio Mega in Soho.
-“If you’re not a generational jeweler, I think it's hard to get places to take you seriously, especially when you’re starting off.”
+New York City jewelry designer Lauren Goodmay experienced exactly that when she began building her brand, Good May Come, which launched in February and is available online and at Studio Mega in Soho.
+"If you're not a generational jeweler, I think it's hard to get places to take you seriously, especially when you're starting off."
+She was delighted to find White Pine Wholesale as one of her first vendors.
+"I was looking for a supplier that could provide me with ethically sourced natural diamonds.
+You

 - Matt Cacioppo -September 19, 2022